-Ethernet networks have evolved in several ways, but somethings were keep unchanged: the frame format and the node address format.
+Ethernet networks have evolved in several ways, but somethings were kept unchanged: the frame format and the node address format.

-Each node is identified by a unique 48 bits number (6 bytes), although node addresses are required to be unique only within the layer 2 network, they are globally unique because each manufacturer is assigned a unique 24 bits number (OUI - Organizationally Unique Identifier) to start addresses and manages the remaining 24 bits to produce unique addresses.
+Each node is identified by a unique 48 bits number (6 bytes), although node addresses are required to be unique only within the layer 2 network, they are globally unique because each manufacturer is assigned a unique 24 bits number (OUI - Organizationally Unique Identifier) for the most significant bits of the node address and manages the remaining 24 bits to produce unique addresses.
 Ethernet addresses, also known as MAC addresses or physical addresses are usually represented as 6 sets of 8 bits in hexadecimal notation separated by a colon or a hyphen.